The British Museum, EA 35630

 "This stela is one of many dedicated to various deities revered by the workmen of Deir el-Medina.
 Aapehty was the deputy of the gang of workmen who cut and decorated the royal tombs."

-Furthermore, it says:
+Furthermore, the museum website says:

 "Aapehty may have had a connection with the god since his name means 'great of strength' which is one of Seth's epithets.
 The cult of Seth was particularly strong on the Eastern Delta border of Egypt.
 The Nineteenth-Dynasty kings with the name Sety, who came from that area, are named after Seth.